• Skip to primary navigation

 * Percent Daily Values are based on a 2000 calorie diet.

-Note: This recipe originally appeared on A Pinch of Healthy October 22, 2016.
+Note: This recipe originally appeared on A Pinch of Healthy on October 22, 2016.

 See ALL of my Instant Pot recipes here.